 A holistic yoga practice should go further than the moves on the mat.
 The yogi way is to act with ahimsa – kindness to all living things.
 So it only makes sense that these values are present in what we wear as well, on and off the mat.
 Unfortunately, it’s not uncommon for mainstream yoga brands to be in hot water over unethical production and use of man-made, synthetic fibres that are harmful to the environment.
 It seems incongruent to the cause of yoga – and only makes sense that we seek out ethically made threads that are kind to people, animals and the planet.
-Luckily, there are some om-azing brands making beautiful threads for your yoga practice, here in Australia and ethically offshore.
+Luckily, there are some om-azing brands making beautiful environmentally friendly and sustainable threads for your yoga practice, here in Australia and ethically offshore.
 These are some of our favourites.

 The sister brand of Melbourne-based brand Vege Threads, Organic Yoga Company is an independent brand of yoga wear that promotes inclusivity, good values and natural clothing.
 The brand produces its activewear staples on shore with manufacturing certified by Ethical Clothing Australia, and looks to minimise waste in production.
 The workout wear includes bralettes, tights, shorts and unitards made from soft organic and eco friendly materials such as certified organic cotton, locally knitted in Melbourne.
 Organic Yoga Company fabrics are dyed in Melbourne using ACO (Australian Certified Organic) dyes.